miquido/haiway/guidelines/packages.md

 `__init__.py`: Typically empty as entrypoints are usually not imported by other packages.

-`__main__.py`: The entry point for the application, containing the code that runs when the package is executed.
+`__main__.py`: The entry point for the application, containing the code that runs when the package is run.

 `config.py`: Configuration specific to this entrypoint.